dnomyar90/RF-Appium-Parallel-Sample/README.md

 $ appium -p 4723
 ```

+### Install APK
+- Install APK for calculator sample to your devices.
+Located on: https://github.com/dnomyar90/RF-Appium-Parallel-Sample/blob/main/asset/calculator.apk
+- You can of course improve this sample to automatically install APK and start Appium server.
+This sample is provided as-is at bare minimum just to give you idea how to do parallel Appium test.

 ### Devices Set
 Store device info such as UDID, Name, Appium Port, and System Port as .dat file